This blog may contain affiliate links. Read our disclosure policy for more info.

 Here, you can take a free 45-minute guided tour which gives you a detailed look around the building and an overview of Alberta’s political history.
 While you won’t need tickets for the tour, make sure you register ahead of time.

-If the Assembly is taking place that day (meaning the politicians are here), then you can even watch the proceeding from the public gallery!
+If the Assembly is taking place that day (meaning the politicians are here), then you can even watch the proceedings from the public gallery!

 At the Legislative Assembly Visitor Centre, you’ll find featured exhibitions that vary throughout the year.
 We enjoyed the special film, “Our People Our Province” in the spectacular Phonan Theatre (with a 360-degree screen).
 The film lasts about 11 minutes and tells the story of the province.
 It’s shown every half hour with the last showing taking place at 2:30 p.m.